-To monitor the implementation of the program, feedback analysis was performed for each activity of ALLIANCE project presented in Table 6.1 and described in knowledge sharing strategy (ALLIANCE, 2016a).
-Data collection was based on questionnaire surveys, which are conducted right after the end of the activity and will run for 2 weeks.
-A summary of data collected were used to assess the activity and its impacts within two weeks.
-The results were presented to project management committee to evaluate the outcomes of the activity and the overall program till then, as well as the impacts of the ALLIANCE key performance indicators (ALLIANCE, 2016).
-The results of the evaluation of the most important events were presented in form of separate Deliverables (D3.2, D3.3, D3.4 and D3.5).
+To monitor the implementation of the program, feedback analysis will be performed for each activity of ALLIANCE project presented in the Table 6.1 and described in knowledge sharing strategy (ALLIANCE, 2016a).
+Data collection will be based on questionnaire surveys, which will be conducted right after the end of the activity and will run for 2 weeks.
+A summary of data collected will be used to assess the activity and its impacts within two weeks.
+The results will be presented to project management committee to evaluate the outcomes of the activity and the overall program till then, as well as the impacts of the ALLIANCE key performance indicators (ALLIANCE, 2016).
+The results of the evaluation of the most important events will be presented in form of separate Deliverables (D3.2, D3.3, D3.4 and D3.5).

-Till the end of December 2018, the foreseen number of the evaluations of activities were successfully completed and results are reflected in the set of Deliverables:
+Till end of December 2017 the number of the evaluations of activities were successfully completed and results are reflected in the set of Deliverables:

-- D3.2: Assessment of educational/training program implementation with updates by UTH; - D3.3: Assessment of educational/training program implementation with updates by Fraunhofer; - D3.4: Assessment of educational/training program implementation with updates by TTI.
+- D3.2: Assessment of educational/training program implementation with updates by UTH; - D3.3: Assessment of educational/training program implementation with updates by Fraunhofer: - D3.4: Assessment of educational/training program implementation with updates by TTI.

-Based on the interpretation of the evaluation results, the educational/training program were revised, updated and supplemented, if needed during ALLIANCE, as scheduled in Table 6.1.
+Based on the interpretation of the evaluation results, the educational/training program will be revised, updated and supplemented, if needed during ALLIANCE, as scheduled in Table 6.1.